ls1intum/thesis-template-typst/content/introduction.typ

 // #TODO[
 //   Describe the problem that you like to address in your thesis to show the importance of your work.
 Focus on the negative symptoms of the currently available solution.
 // ]
-Negative sides of Cypress
+// Negative sides of Cypress
-Lack of Parallelization
+// Lack of Parallelization
-Lack of Tests in certain areas
+// Lack of Tests in certain areas
-Lack of Test coverage
+// Lack of Test coverage

 Cypress is currently used in Artemis for end-to-end testing, but it has several notable drawbacks.
 It primarily supports Chromium-based browsers and Firefox, lacking native support for WebKit, which limits comprehensive cross-browser testing.
 Additionally, Cypress operates tests within a browser using a proxy server, which can introduce complications with security and network behaviors.
 Its test parallelization, while present, is not as seamless and effective, leading to longer execution times for large test suites.

 Cypress also faces issues with handling iframes and multi-domain scenarios, often requiring complex workarounds.
 The framework's reliance on a single-page architecture can be limiting for testing applications with multiple tabs or windows.
 Furthermore, Cypress's automatic waiting mechanism, while useful, can lead to non-deterministic test results, making debugging more challenging.
 Another significant drawback is that its free cloud version mandates public projects, exposing any sensitive information contained within the tests.
-Previously, teams mitigated this issue by using “Sorry Cypress,” a self-hosted free alternative, but Cypress has discontinued support for it.
+Previously, teams mitigated this issue by using “Sorry Cypress”, a self-hosted free alternative, but Cypress has discontinued support for it.
 These limitations present significant challenges and highlight the need for a more robust and secure testing framework for Artemis.

-We are trying to achive high test coverage, but currently Artemis does not have a way to measure it.
-This problem makes it difficult to know which parts of the code are tested and which are not.
-This can lead to undetected bugs and issues, affecting the platform's reliability and performance.
+Achieving high test coverage is another challenge for Artemis, as the platform currently lacks a way to measure it.
+This issue makes it difficult to determine which parts of the code are tested and which are not, potentially leading to undetected bugs and issues that affect the platform's reliability and performance.

-Another problem is the lack of comprehensive test coverage in Artemis.
-While the platform has a substantial number of E2E tests, there are still areas that lack sufficient test coverage.
-Particularly exam worflows and different scenarios related to exercises are not covered by tests.
-These gaps can lead to undetected bugs and issues, affecting the platform's reliability and performance.
+Additionally, there is a lack of comprehensive test coverage in Artemis.
+While the platform has a substantial number of E2E tests, there are still areas that lack sufficient coverage.
+Particularly, exam workflows and various scenarios related to exercises are not adequately tested.
+These gaps can lead to undetected bugs and issues, further impacting the platform's reliability and performance.

 == Motivation
 // #TODO[
 //   Motivate scientifically why solving this problem is necessary.
 What kind of benefits do we have by solving the problem?
 // ]
 Using Playwright for End-to-End (E2E) testing develops more stable and capable tests.
 Playwright supports multiple browsers, including WebKit, providing comprehensive cross-browser testing.
-It addresses the flakiness issues seen with Cypress, ensuring more consistent test results.
+It is less prone to flaky tests than Cypress by design, ensuring more consistent test results.

 Another important aspect of E2E testing is the speed of test execution.
 One way to accelerate the tests is parallel execution @paralleltesting.
 Playwright's efficient test parallelization significantly reduces execution times, making it suitable for large test suites.
 These improvements in stability and speed enhance our testing process, ensuring that any issues are identified and resolved quickly.